Child labor in the United States: Colonial and early national

 In an overwhelmingly rural society, farmers discovered that children as young as six or seven could usefully handle chores assigned along gender lines.
 In the cities, at a time when schools were uncommon outside New England, girls had household and child care chores while boys at about age 12 were apprenticed to craftsmen.
 Colonial America had a surplus of good farmland and a shortage of workers, so criminals in England kidnapped London youth to spirit them away for resale in Virginia.
 Parliament made it a priority to catch and prosecute offenders.

+In many rural towns until the 1830 or so, the apprenticeship system gave way to factory employment for poor children, and school attendance for the middle classes.
 At the age of 13, orphan children were sent into a trade or domestic work due to laws that sought to prevent idle children from becoming a burden to society.
-In towns after 1810 or so, the apprenticeship system gave way to factory employment for poor children, and school attendance for the middle classes.
+In the apprenticeship system, children whose parents died or are unable to support them were routinely placed outside of their homes under indenture contracts with a master who provided substance in exchange for the child’s labor.
+Many states during this period followed Pennsylvania's lead in enacting laws that prohibited matching children with masters who were of a different faith from the apprentice because of an expectation that masters should improve not only apprentices’ trade skills, but also their moral and religious upbringing.

-New England began to industrialize after 1810, especially with textile mills that hired entire families.
-After 1840, mills started to shift away from families, hiring older individuals, especially new immigrants from Ireland and Canada.
+In the 1840s, labor started to shift away from families, to hiring older individuals, especially new immigrants from Ireland and Canada.